 - The first-ever Luckman U.S. Latino Film/Video Festival: Reel Rasquache showcased over 20 recent independent U.S. Latino-produced films and videos at the Luckman Fine Arts Complex.

 - Placing seventh overall, Cal State L.A.’s Mini Baja vehicle (car #23) was California’s first-place winner at the Society of Automotive Engineers (SAE) International 2004 Mini Baja West competition.

 May 18, 2004

-- Carrying on the Cal State L.A. tradition of national #1 award-winning student-built environmentally-responsible vehicles, the Super Eagle--CSULA’s newest competitive supermileage car--beat 39 entries from the U.S. and Canada in the Society of Automotive Engineers (SAE) international Supermileage® competition in Michigan.
+- Carrying on the Cal State L.A. tradition of national #1 award-winning student-built environmentally-responsible vehicles, the Super Eagle--Cal State LA’s newest competitive supermileage car--beat 39 entries from the U.S. and Canada in the Society of Automotive Engineers (SAE) international Supermileage® competition in Michigan.